OUR PATRON – Field Marshall The Lord Bramall KG GCB OBE MC

 In 2014 she was elected Chair of the National Association of Voluntary Services Managers (NAVSM) London Hub, a role that enables her to bring both best practice to our charity and contribute to continuous improvement in the field of volunteer services.

-OUR SECRETARY – Major Rob Thomas
+Major Rob Thomas

-I had the honour of being appointed Secretary to the League of Remembrance in February 2016, having completed 40 years of Army service, including operational tours in the Gulf, the Balkans, Northern Ireland and Cyprus, as well as a huge variety of more exotic postings including Canada, the USA and Dubai.
+I had the honour and pleasure to be appointed Secretary to the League of Remembrance in February 2016, having completed 40 years of Army service, including operational tours in the Gulf, the Balkans, Northern Ireland and Cyprus, as well as a huge variety of more exotic postings including Canada, the USA and Dubai.
 My final job within the Army was to command the Colchester Personnel Recovery Centre, a unit dedicated to enabling the recovery of wounded, injured and sick servicemen and servicewomen, wounds and injuries mainly sustained in Iraq and Afghanistan.
 It was this fantastically rewarding post that led to the League of Remembrance.
 After all we share the same aim – to support people who have lost their original purpose in life and help them to rejuvenate by discovering new things and a fresh purpose.